oshablue/dacqman/README.md

-TODO - still need in this code package to like update mpg123 or move it and customize to comment out that error message and use a local file or try to
+TODO - still need in this code package to like update mpg123 or move it and customize to comment out that error message and use a local file or try to - still just edited the node_modules npm file and simple npm install -g node-gyp and then node_modules/speaker $ node-gyp build